aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-replace/search-content-in-remote-range/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/SearchControllor/SearchContentInRemoteRange) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/SearchControllor/SearchContentInRemoteRange) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
+Using an SDK is the best way to expedite development.
+An SDK handles low-level details, allowing you to focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}